ohsawa0515/ec2-vuls-config/README.md

 ## --config (-c)

-Specify the file path to the config.toml to be read.
+Specify the file path to the config.toml to be read.By default, `$PWD/config.toml`.
-By default, `$PWD/config.toml`.

-e.g.

 ```console
 $ ec2-vuls-config --config /path/to/config.toml